-As part of new government legislation, Brownfield Land Registers must be published by local authority's under the Town and Country Planning Act (Brownfield Land Register) Regulations 2017.
+As part of new government legislation, Brownfield Land Registers must be published by the local authority under the Town and Country Planning Act (Brownfield Land Register) Regulations 2017.

 'Part 2' of the Register is currently being considered by the Council.